OpensourceICTSolutions/zabbix-mysql-partitioning-perl/README.md

 ```

 ### Partitioning by week
+NOTE: See version 2.1 for older (before 20-09-2021) partitioned databases.
+Otherwise use 3.0+ upwards (recommended to use current).

 By default history tables are partitioned by day and trends are partitioned by month.
 It is also possible to partition both types of tables by **week**.

 To do so change the **period** value to **week** under **my $tables =**.
 Also make sure to use a different naming convention for your partition names (2021_w36) and while partitioning make sure to use the correct UNIXTIMESTAMP.